Dontrelle Wayne Willis

 - High School Encinal High School

 - Born January 12, 1982 in Oakland, CA USA

-He was well known for his upbeat attitude and unique delivery, ironic given that much of his problems in later years were due to psychological rather than physiological factors.
+He was well known for his upbeat attitude and unique delivery that featured a very high leg kick, ironic given that much of his problems in later years were due to psychological rather than physiological factors.

 In two seasons in the Cubs organization, Willis totaled a record of 11-3, and allowed just one home run in 24 appearances.
 In 2002, after the trade to Florida, the big lefty went 12-2 between two class-A clubs.
 In 19 starts with the Kane County Cougars that year, Willis was 10-2 with a 1.83 ERA and 0.88 WHIP.

 Willis made just four starts in double-A before getting called up by the Marlins in 2003.
 It was a quick climb to the top of the ladder, and he rewarded the club for the decision.
 Willis went 14-6 for the eventual World Series champions.
+On June 16th, he pitched a one-hitter against the New York Mets, Ty Wigginton getting the only hit.
 His ERA was at 3.30 and he struck out 142 batters in 160.2 innings.
-Willis was named the 2003 Rookie of the Year.
+Willis was named winner of the 2003 National League Rookie of the Year Award.

 In an article published on the day of Dontrelle's release by the D-Backs, his agent said that the pitcher might need to take a break from baseball and sit out the rest of 2010.
 Willis's control problems were thought to be as much psychological and physiological, and in 2009 he was put on the disabled list with "anxiety disorder", something Willis did not agree with, according to the article.
 He signed with the San Francisco Giants, but only made 8 relief appearances in the minor leagues the rest of the season.